 Miss Veora Johnson

-In 1927, at the young age of 16, Miss Johnson moved to Mesa, Arizona to inspire young African American students to continue their education.
-She served the Mesa community for 47 years as a teacher and administrator.
-She served on seven boards, two at the state level, and one by Supreme Court appointment.
-Miss Johnson was a Golden Soror and lifetime member of Alpha Kappa Alpha Sorority.
+In 1927, 16-year old Veora Johnson moved to Mesa, Arizona, where she taught students for more than 47 years.
+One of the state's leading educators, she served on seven boards, two at the state level, and one by Supreme Court appointment.
+Johnson was a Golden Soror and lifetime member of Alpha Kappa Alpha Sorority.
 She was a founder and first president of the Delta Beta Omega Chapter of the sorority at Arizona State University and also started the first black Greek letter organization in Arizona, Alpha Sigma.
-She is the recipient of numerous honors including Mesa’s 1953 Citizen of the Year; Who’s Who in Arizona 1958; World Who’s Who of Women, 1974, and was selected as Woman of the Year by the American Association of University Women in 1967.
-The Veora E. Johnson Elementary School in Mesa was named in her honor when it opened in 1983.
+The Veora E. Johnson Elementary School in Mesa was named in her honor when it opened in 1983. | Date: 1927 | Source: Mesa Public Library, The Mesa Room